gbouras13/phold/docs/run.md

 Alternatively, if you have provided pre-generated .pdb format protein structures for you proteins, you can specify those by specifiying `--pdb --pdb_dir <directory>`.

 `phold compare` does not use a GPU.
+Use as many CPU threads with `-t` as you can.

 Example usage following `phold predict`